OYBDOOO/oybdooo.github.io/content/authors/admin/_index.md

 ## About Me

-I’m Boding Ouyang, a PhD candidate in Planetary Science at the School of Earth and Space Sciences, University of Science and Technology of China (USTC).
+I’m Boding Ouyang, a PhD student in Planetary Science at the School of Earth and Space Sciences, University of Science and Technology of China (USTC).
 I work in the [USTC Astrobiology Lab](https://faculty.ustc.edu.cn/haojihua/en/zdylm/775285/list/index.htm) under the supervision of Professor [Jihua Hao](https://faculty.ustc.edu.cn/haojihua/en).

 My research centers on: